schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 ## `ol` - Ordered list

 As the name suggests, the `ol` element is used to markup lists that follow a defined order.
-This element is threfore the perfect candidate for marking up cooking instruction and assembly instructions for example.
+This element is therefore the perfect candidate for marking up cooking instruction and assembly instructions for example.
 Each item in an ordered list is marked up using the `li` or list item element.

 ```html
 <section aria-labelledby="making-pizza-dough">